Eluned Morgan: Senedd and Welsh Government

 In 2015 Morgan was selected as a candidate for the 2016 Welsh election on the Mid and West Wales regional list.
 On 5 May 2016 she was elected from the regional list as an Assembly Member in the Senedd.

 In November 2017 she was appointed Minister for Welsh Language and Lifelong Learning.
 She contested the 2018 Welsh Labour leadership election, but was not successful, coming third.
 She was then appointed by First Minister Mark Drakeford as Minister for International Relations and the Welsh Language in December 2018 before being moved to Minister for Mental Health, Wellbeing and the Welsh Language in October 2020.

 Morgan was re-elected at the 2021 Senedd election, and a week later was appointed Minister for Health and Social Services.
 In March 2023, the Welsh Conservatives submitted a motion of no confidence in her, following mounting criticism of Morgan's handling of the Betsi Cadwaladr crisis.
-The motion was defeated, with 26 votes in favor and 29 against.
+The motion was defeated, with 26 votes in favour and 29 against.

 Morgan endorsed Vaughan Gething in the February–March 2024 Welsh Labour leadership election.
 She retained her role as Cabinet Secretary for Health and Social Care in the Gething government.

 Leader of Welsh Labour

 In July 2024, Morgan announced that she would be standing in the July 2024 Welsh Labour leadership election on a unity ticket with Huw Irranca-Davies, who would serve as her deputy First Minister if she was elected leader.
-On 24 July 2024, she was confirmed to be the only candidate that met the 5 nomination threshold, and was therefore elected as leader of Welsh Labour.
+On 24 July 2024, she was confirmed to be the only candidate that met the five–nomination threshold, and was therefore elected as leader of Welsh Labour.